moteutsch/haskell-prob/README.md

     {True, False}^9

-and then applying `pPred` to find the probability of predicate occuring in a distribution.
+and then applying `pPred` to find the probability of a predicate occuring in a distribution.

     $ ghci -i Prob.hs